valeriobasile/valeriobasile.github.io/index.md

 Recent roles:

+ * Local Chair at LREC-COLING 2024
+ * Area Chair at EMNLP 2023
+ * Local Chair at *SEM 2024
  * Area Chair at *SEM 2023
  * Faculty Advisor at the EACL 2023 Student Research Workshop
  * Area Chair at EACL 2023